 Moving to a new home or apartment can be both exciting and tiring.
 If you’re taking your washer and dryer to a new home, secure it for the journey and prevent damage during transport.
 Moving blankets, plastic wrap, and even bubble wrap will be your best friends.
 Use duct tape or rope to tie your moving blankets to your washing machine or dryer.

 Because your washer-dryer has moving parts, you must use transit bolts to screw the parts in place.
-Be sure to attach moving straps to secure your appliance, especially if you’re moving houses and hiring truck movers as transport.
+Be sure to attach moving straps to secure your appliance, especially if you’re moving houses and hiring additional help as transport.
 Pros can move it effortlessly with tools like a ramp and dolly.

-How to move a washing machine to a disposal or recycling center
+How to move a washing machine to a disposal or recycling centre

-Here are some situations when you should hire professional moving services:
+Here are some situations when you should hire professional removalists: